Whatsapp Icon

 Supplementing with glutamine has shown promise in supporting immune function during such critical times.
 Studies suggest that glutamine supplementation can lead to improvements in immune cell activity and may help reduce the incidence of infections in cancer patients.
 It's advised for patients to consult with their healthcare provider before starting any new supplement regimen.

 Besides supplementation, incorporating glutamine-rich foods into the diet is another strategy for maintaining healthy glutamine levels.
-Vegetarian sources of glutamine include dairy products like cottage cheese and yogurt, as well as plant-based options like tofu, beans, peas, and lentils.
+Vegetarian sources of glutamine include dairy products like cottage cheese and yoghurt, as well as plant-based options like tofu, beans, peas, and lentils.
 Including these foods in daily meals can help support the immune system's function, contributing to a better overall coping mechanism in the fight against cancer.

-It's clear that glutamine plays a critical role in immune system health, especially for those battling cancer.
+Glutamine plays a critical role in immune system health, especially for those battling cancer.
 By ensuring adequate glutamine levels through diet or supplements, patients can potentially alleviate some of the immune challenges posed by cancer and its treatments, paving the way for improved health outcomes.

 Expert Opinions and Interviews on Glutamine and Cancer